 Great Salt Lake Institute

-Great Salt Lake (GSL) is a unique, understudied, and underestimated national landmark.
-As one of the extreme ecosystems of the world, where life is tested to its limits, GSL provides new territory for exploration, learning and stewardship.
-We invite you to join with us in our quest to understand the lake and all that it offers.
+As one of the extreme ecosystems of the world, where life is test to its limits, GSL provides new territory for exploration and stewardship.